Free: Healthy 5-Ingredient Meals EbookGet It Now

 - Chicken – Chicken recipes such as air fryer chicken breast, crispy chicken thighs, or pan seared chicken pair very well with spinach salad with hot bacon dressing.
 You can also slice up some baked chicken breast and serve on top of the salad for a full meal.

-- Beef or Pork – Serve the salad with air fryer filet mignon, baked pork chops, or slow cooker pork loin.
+- Beef or Pork – I like to serve up a big juicy ribeye steak, but you can serve the salad with air fryer filet mignon for a fancier main, a tender baked pork chop, or a slow cooker pork loin.

 - Seafood – Try spinach and bacon salad with seafood recipes like grilled shrimp skewers, baked salmon, or baked cod.

 - Soup – For a quick and easy lunch serve this salad with a warm and comforting tomato bisque or tomato soup.

 More Easy Salad Recipes

 If you like this recipe for spinach salad with hot bacon dressing, you might also like some of these other easy salad recipes: